ErikMikkelson/fnirsi-dps-150/README.md

-WebSerial / JavaScript implementation for FNRSI - DPS-150
+WebSerial / JavaScript implementation for FNIRSI - DPS-150
 =========================================================

-This is a simple implementation of the FNRSI - DPS-150 protocol in JavaScript.
+This is a simple implementation of the FNIRSI - DPS-150 protocol in JavaScript.
 It is intended to be used with the WebSerial API, which is currently only available in Chrome.

 https://www.fnirsi.com/products/dps-150

-## FNRSI - DPS-150
+## FNIRSI - DPS-150

-The FNRSI - DPS-150 is a CNC power supply working with USB-PD.
+The FNIRSI - DPS-150 is a CNC power supply working with USB-PD.

 This power supply can be controlled via USB.
 Officially, however, only software for Windows is provided.